denyspoltorak/publications/IntroductionToSoftwareArchitectureWithActors/Part3/README.md

 _System architecture_: **Pipelines** [[DDIA](#DDIA)].

 Implementing feedback (_[congestion control](https://en.wikipedia.org/wiki/TCP_congestion_control)_) for highly loaded pipelines may require the filters to send back a confirmation for every processed packet, the number of packets in a pipe, or the number of packets that have already been processed.
 This effectively creates a system where _data_ and _control_ (feedback) packets flow in opposite directions.
-Another feedback option is to add a supervisor _middleware_ (Part 4) that collects throughput statistics and manages the quality/bitrate settings of the filters to avoid overloading the pipeline_._ A third feedback option is to make writing to a pipe block if the pipe is full [[POSA1](#POSA1)].
+Another feedback option is to add a supervisor _middleware_ (Part 4) that collects throughput statistics and manages the quality/bitrate settings of the filters to avoid overloading the pipeline A third feedback option is to make writing to a pipe block if the pipe is full [[POSA1](#POSA1)].

 ### Nanoservices (Event-Driven Architecture [[SAP](#SAP)])